Pamela Palmater: Career

 Palmater is active in the Assembly of First Nations and is head of the Centre for Indigenous Governance at Toronto Metropolitan University, where she is a professor in the Department of Politics and Public Administration.
 She worked for the federal government for over ten years, and was a director at Indian and Northern Affairs managing portfolios responsible for First Nations treaties, land claims and self-government.

 In 2012, Palmater was the runner up in the Assembly of First Nations leadership elections for national chief.
 Her social advocacy highlighting Indigenous issues and missing and murdered Indigenous women bestowed many awards throughout her career.

 In 2021, Palmater began contributing to the online news website The Breach.

+Statements

+In an interview for Co-op Media New Brunswick, Palmater stated "The Harper government has no respect for the law, the constitution, the charter, treaties or international law with respect to the duty and legal obligation to solve and accommodate the rights of indigenous peoples, and that’s clear."

+A National Post article described Palmater as "the most prominent spokesperson for the 2013 Idle No More movement."
+The article notes "Palmater also figured heavily in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, and its controversial assertion that Canada is just as bent on genocide now as during the residential school era."
+It quotes from the 2019 report, where Palmater says “Today’s racist government laws, policies and actions have proven to be just as deadly for Indigenous peoples as the genocidal acts of the past.”

+Discussing the Nova Scotia mass murder perpetrator, Palmater wrote there is "a real bias problem in mainstream media when it comes to white men who commit horrible crimes.
+It’s called “Exceptional White Male Syndrome.”

 Awards

 2012 YWCA Toronto Woman of Distinction Award in Social Justice.

 2012 Women's Courage Award in Social Justice.

 2012 Bertha Wilson Honour Society (Inaugural Inductee).

 2013 Top 25 Most Influential Lawyer: Top 5 in Human Rights.

 2014 Canada's Top Visionary Women Leaders: Top 23.

 2014 Building a Better World Designation: Nation-Builder.

 2015 UNB Alumni Award of Distinction.

 2016 Ryerson's Aboriginal Role Model.

 2016 21 Inspirational First Nation, Mets, Inuit Women Leaders.

 2016 J.S.
 Woodsworth Woman of Excellence Award in Human Rights and Equality.

 2016 Margaret Mead Award in Social Justice.

 2017 Doctor of Laws honoris causa.

 2017 Award for Excellence in Human Rights.